leovegamedina/projects-ml/README.md

-# projects-ml
+# Machine Learning models and testing
-My own projects and test
+My own projects and test.